 Later In June I received a very helpful reply, which read in part.

 "your assumptions are accurate in terms of the usage of stamps in the makeup of the folders.
 The 60c folders were made up as you described, using the top and bottom three stamps from each pane.
 The strip of four stamps across the centre of the sheet will not be used for postage purposes, as staff associations have advised that accounting problems exist when dealing with broken sheets and in consequence agreement has been reached that precludes their use.

-The 80c folders were also made up as described, and although it was originally planned to utlilise the left-over strips in 60c folders, the contractor felt that they would have some problems with the reconciliation and so it was decided not to use the strips.
+The 80c folders were also made up as described, and although it was originally planned to utilise the left-over strips in 60c folders, the contractor felt that they would have some problems with the reconciliation and so it was decided not to use the strips.

-No other formats are produced, As far as can be ascertained, no colour bars appeared in the folders, but this cannot be guaranteed.
+No other formats are produced.
+As far as can be ascertained no colour bars appeared in the folders, but this cannot be guaranteed.